Yoseikan Karate: Yoseikan Ryu Karate in Japan

 Yoseikan Ryu Karate in Japan, as with other counties, traces its origins back to Minoru Mochizuki and the Yoseikan.
 Today Teruo Sano, a student of Minoru Mochizuki, oversees Yoseikan Ryu Karate in Japan, and around the world under his organisation, Yoseikan Ryu Karate International.
 Affiliated groups exist in Australia, as well as Canada and Europe.

 Yoseikan Ryu Karate in Australia

 The origins of Yoseikan Karate in Australia began in aikido in 1968.
 In that year, Phillipe Boiron began teaching Yoseikan Aikido for Jan de Jong in Perth, Western Australia.
 This led de Jong to travel to Japan in 1969 to train directly under Minoru Mochizuki.
 In 1974, on an official request from de Jong, Mochizuki sent Yoshiaki Unno to Perth to teach Yoseikan Aikido.
 He also taught iaido, kobudo, and karate.
-One of Unno's early students was Branco Bratich, currently ranked 9th dan.
+One of Unno's early students was Branco Bratich OAM, currently ranked 9th dan.
 Bratich, now under Teruo Sano's Yoseikan Ryu Karate International, became responsible for the spread of Yoseikan Karate across Australia, starting with his first club in 1978.